61st Pro Amateur Golf Championship and Celebration

 Lake Forest, IL 60045

-Although this year’s event will look a bit different from years past due to the COVID-19 pandemic, please know that your support means more now than ever and we are excited to continue the Pro Am tradition and have a great time together on the green!
-While we will not be able to hold Dinner on the Bluff this year, we look forward to next year when we can once again gather at Shoreacres for Dinner on the Bluff, and to an exciting 61st annual Pro Am.
-In the meantime, we hope that you, your family and your loved ones are in good health.
+This year’s golf event will carry on despite the COVID-19 pandemic.
+Please know that your support means more now than ever and we are excited to continue the Pro Am tradition and have a great time together on the green!
 Thank you for being a steadfast champion of Lurie Children’s Hospital.

 Player Safety Guidelines